dawgoc/html-webpack-static-assets-plugin/README.md

   yarn add --dev html-webpack-static-assets-plugin
 ```

-This is an extenstion of [HtmlWebpackPlugin](http://webpack.js.org/) (version 4+ required!) that allows you to extend a list of tags (head and body) created by HtmlWebpackPlugin.
+This is an extenstion of [HtmlWebpackPlugin](http://webpack.js.org/) (version 4+ required!) .
+It allows you to extend a list of tags (head and body) created by HtmlWebpackPlugin.
-This plugin needs to be added after HtmlWebpackPlugin.
+Remeber to add it after HtmlWebpackPlugin.

 F.E preload fonts with a hashes in filename.